 You can run the reference executable /home/hdeblois/cs444/proj4/ref to see the statistics generated by the code of the instructor.
 The observed results will change from run to run.
 You can also use the analytical formulas in the lecture notes on queueing theory to calculate theoretical prediction.
 For grading, the instructor or TA will run your code three times.
 You lose points if all three runs produce erroneous numbers that are more than thirty percent away from the reference numbers.
 The simulation is real-time.
-If λ is 5 and there are 1000 customers, the simulation is expected to take 200 seconds.
+If $\lambda$ is 5 and there are 1000 customers, the simulation is expected to take 200 seconds.
 During code development, you can get results faster by using fewer customers, such as ./q -c 200.

-5 M/M/1 System
+5 Implement M/M/1 System

-In the M/M/1 System, the arrival rate (λ) is 5 and the service rate (μ) is 7.
+The arrival rate $(\lambda)$ is 5 and the service rate $(\mu)$ is 7.
 There is one server.
-You are given the M/M/1 System C code with 3 threads that use the pthread library.
-You are also given sample code in the instructor's directory /home/hdeblois/cs444/proj4/.
+You write C code for the three threads that use the pthread library.
+You can copy sample code that uses pthread from the instructor's directory /home/hdeblois/cs444/proj4/\.

 - Thread 1 generates the customers.
-It first draws a pseudorandom number t_c from the exponential distribution with parameter λ .
-This number t_c is the arrival time of the next customer.
-To simulate this arrival event, thread 1 will sleep for t_c seconds.
+It first draws a pseudorandom number $t_c$ from the exponential distribution with parameter $\lambda$ .
+This number $t_c$ is the arrival time of the next customer.
+To simulate this arrival event, thread 1 will sleep for $t_c$ seconds.
 When it wakes up, it inserts the new customer into the queue.
 If the queue was empty before the insertion, thread 1 will signal thread 2 that there is a customer now.
-Thread 1 repeats this process: draw t_c , sleep for t_c seconds, wake up, insert the customer into the queue, and signal thread 2 if necessary. - Thread 2 simulates the server.
+Thread 1 repeats this process: draw $t_c$ , sleep for $t_c$ seconds, wake up, insert the customer into the queue, and signal thread 2 if necessary. - Thread 2 simulates the server.
 It checks the queue to see if there is a customer.
 If there is no customer, thread 2 waits for a signal from thread 1.
 If there is a customer, thread 2 removes the customer from the queue to provide service.
-The service time t_s is drawn from the exponential distribution with parameter μ .
-To simulate providing service to a customer, thread 2 will sleep for t_s seconds.
+The service time $t_s$ is drawn from the exponential distribution with parameter $\mu$ .
+To simulate providing service to a customer, thread 2 will sleep for $t_s$ seconds.
 When it wakes up, it has finished with the customer.
 So it checks the queue again for the next customer.
-Thread 2 repeats this process: check the queue, if the queue is empty, go to sleep and wait for a signal, else remove a customer from the queue, draw t_s , and sleep for t_s seconds. - Thread 3 observes the queue length.
+Thread 2 repeats this process: check the queue, if the queue is empty, go to sleep and wait for a signal, else remove a customer from the queue, draw $t_s$ , and sleep for t seconds. - Thread 3 observes the queue length.
 It repeats this process: record the queue length, and sleep for 0.005 seconds.